 Supination (Underpronation)

 When purchasing a running shoe—especially in store—you’ll likely be faced with the question of if you need a neutral or stability shoe.
-In general, runners with a neutral gate (neutral pronation) or those who underpronate will want to reach for a neutral shoe (this is the core of the market), and those who overpronate will want a stability shoe.
-Motion control shoes provide the most support and are reserved for those with very flat feet or big overpronation issues (it’s worth noting that strength training and/or hiring a running coach to work on gait may also be beneficial).
+In general, runners with a neutral gate (neutral pronation) or those who underpronate will want a neutral shoe (this is the core of the market), and those who overpronate will want a stability shoe.
+Motion control shoes provide the most support and are reserved for those with very flat feet or big overpronation issues.
+If this sounds like you, strength training and/or hiring a running coach to work on gait may also be beneficial.

 Neutral shoes are characterized by their flexible construction, some level of cushioning underfoot, and light weight.
 This wide-ranging category encompasses everything from ultralight race designs to heavier and cushier daily trainers, including a number of our top picks.
 Stability shoes, on the other hand, offer a step up in support compared with neutral options.
-As such, their designs include some lateral stability—often in the form of a denser foam “post” along the inside of the shoe—to lightly correct a runner’s gait.
-Stability shoes are common choices for those who find neutral shoes tippy and uncomfortable, and a couple of our top picks are the Brooks Adrenaline GTS 24 and New Balance Fresh Foam X 860v14.
-Finally, motion control shoes have extra stability integrated into the upper and midsole and stiffened-up heels, which makes them among the heaviest and slowest on the market (hence our decision to leave them off of our list entirely).
+These designs include some lateral stability—often in the form of a denser foam “post” along the inside of the shoe—to lightly correct a runner’s gait.
+Stability shoes are common choices for those who find neutral shoes tippy and uncomfortable, and a few of our top picks include the Brooks Adrenaline GTS 24 and New Balance Fresh Foam X 860v14.
+Finally, motion control shoes have extra stability integrated into the upper and midsole and stiffened-up heels, which makes them among the heaviest and slowest on the market.
+None of these made the list.

 Weight is among the most publicized specs for running shoes, and for good reason: A lighter shoe requires less effort, which adds up quickly over long distances.
 As such, it’s not surprising that the lightest shoes are designed for moving fast.
-Race-focused models like Nike Alphafly 3 tip the scales at just 15.4 ounces per pair, but the core of the market comes in a few ounces heavier due to an emphasis on longevity and comfort.
-Finally, the heaviest models include stability or motion control shoes like New Balance's 1-pound-5.6-ounce Fresh Foam X 860v14.
+Race-focused models like Nike Alphafly 3 tip the scales at just 15.4 ounces per pair, but the core of the market comes in a few ounces heavier and emphasizes longevity and comfort.
+Finally, the heaviest models include stability shoes like New Balance's 1-pound-5.6-ounce Fresh Foam X 860v14.

-In choosing a shoe, it’s always a good idea to have weight in mind, but it’s equally important not to look at that number in complete isolation.
-Choosing the lightest model would put you in a pair of race flats, which compromise overall comfort, durability, and traction in the need for speed.
+It's a good idea to have weight in mind when choosing your shoes, but it’s equally important not to look at that number in complete isolation.
+Choosing the lightest model would put you in a pair of race flats, which compromise overall comfort, durability, and traction in the name of speed.
 In the end, it’s best to use weight as one of many factors in determining your ideal pair of runners.

 Upper